Last updated 2020-11-19

 (54) “Ways of doing logic: what was different about AGM 1985?”.
 Journal of Logic and Computation 13 (2003) 3-13.
-This paper was published in the hardcopy issue of the journal, but due to a publisher's computer error was omitted from the electronic version as the author discovered some time later, too late to correct the omission.
+This paper was published in the hardcopy issue of the journal but, due to a publisher's computer error, it was omitted from the electronic version, as the author discovered some time later, too late to correct the omission.
 An electronic copy may be obtained via the highlighted link above.

 Reflects on what, in 1985, was new or different about AGM belief revision as a way of doing logic, and what are the perspectives today.

 (53) With Leendert van der Torre, “What is input/output logic?”.
 Foundations of the Formal Sciences II: Applications of Mathematical Logic in Philosophy and Linguistics, pp163-174.
 Dordrecht: Kluwer, Trends in Logic Series, vol 17, 2003.